Groestlcoin/VanitySearch/README.md

 # Trying to attack a list of addresses

-The bitcoin address (P2PKH) consists of a hash160 (displayed in Base58 format) which means that there are 2<sup>160</sup> possible addresses.
+The groestlcoin address (P2PKH) consists of a hash160 (displayed in Base58 format) which means that there are 2<sup>160</sup> possible addresses.
 A secure hash function can be seen as a pseudo number generator, it transforms a given message in a random number.
 In this case, a number (uniformaly distributed) in the range [0,2<sup>160</sup>].
 So, the probability to hit a particular number after n tries is 1-(1-1/2<sup>160</sup>)<sup>n</sup>.
 We perform n Bernoulli trials statistically independent.\
 If we have a list of m distinct addresses (m<=2<sup>160</sup>), the search space is then reduced to 2<sup>160</sup>/m, the probability to find a collision after 1 try becomes m/2<sup>160</sup> and the probability to find a collision after n tries becomes 1-(1-m/2<sup>160</sup>)<sup>n</sup>.\
 An example:\
 We have a hardware capable of generating **1GKey/s** and we have an input list of **10<sup>6</sup>** addresses, the following table shows the probability of finding a collision after a certain amount of time:

 | Time     |  Probability  |
 |----------|:-------------:|
 | 1 second |6.8e-34|